Chart Color Schemes

 Tingalpa features high concentrations of group households, with a fairly typical median household size

 Family households account for 73.8% of all households, including 33.9% couples with children, 26.7% couples without children, and 11.8% single parent families.
 Non-family households constitute the remaining 26.2%, with lone person households at 22.3% and group households comprising 3.9%.
-The median household size is 2.6 people, aligning with the Greater Brisbane average.
+The median household size is 2.6 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households